Pink pepper is not a true pepper. It is the fruit of the Schinus molle plant, which is also known as allspice or Vietnamese pepper.

 Pink pepper, also known as Brazilian pepper or Château pepper, belongs to the cashew family.

-Pink pepper primarily grows in South America, as well as in some tropical regions, including Mexico and Peru.
+Pink pepper mainly grows in South America, as well as in some tropical regions, including Mexico and Peru.

-The origin of pink pepper is linked to ancient cultures that used it not only in cooking but also in medicine.
+The origin of pink pepper is associated with ancient cultures that used it not only in cooking but also in medicine.

 Local peoples used the plant to treat various ailments due to its antiseptic and anti-inflammatory properties.